-10.18.
-Prior Plan.
-Notwithstanding the adoption of this Plan by the Board of Directors and its approval by the shareholders Company's 2008 Equity Incentive Plan, as it has been amended from time to time (the "Prior Plan"), shall remain in effect, and all grants awards made under the Prior Plan shall be governed by the terms of the Prior Plan.
-From and after the Effective Date, no further grants and available made under the Prior Plan. s and
+10.17 Prior Plan.
+Notwithstanding the adoption of this Plan by the Board of Directors and its approval by the shareholders, the Company's 2012 Amended and Restated Stock Incentive Plan, as it has been amended from time to time (the "Prior Plan"), shall remain in effect, and all grants and awards made under the Prior Plan shall be governed by the terms of the Prior Plan.
+From and after the Effective Date, no further grants and awards shall be made under the Prior Plan.

-A 15

-A-15